cdapio/cdap/cdap-docs/developer-guide/source/api.rst

    * - Parameter
      - Description
    * - ``"requested"``
-     - Maps to the number of instances the user requested for the program defined by the individual JSON object's parameters
+     - Number of instances the user requested for the program defined by the individual JSON object's parameters
    * - ``"provisioned"``
-     - Maps to the number of instances that are actually running for the program defined by the individual JSON object's parameters.
+     - Number of instances that are actually running for the program defined by the individual JSON object's parameters.
    * - ``"statusCode"``
      - The status code from retrieving the instance count of an individual JSON object.
    * - ``"error"``